 Graduate students, with the consent of the appropriate graduate adviser and the dean of Graduate Studies, may repeat any course in which they received a C, D, F or U, up to a maximum of 9 units for all courses repeated.
 Courses in which a grade of C, D or F has been earned may not be repeated on an S/U basis.
 Courses in which a grade of U as received may be repeated on an S/U basis.

 Degree credit for a repeated course will be given only once, but the grades assigned for both the first and second time a course is taken will appear on the student's transcript.
-In computing the GPA of graduate students who have received a grade of C, D or F, only the most recently earned grade for each course and corresponding grade points will be used, up to a maximum of 9 units for all courses repeated.
-After the 9-unit maximum is reached, the GPA shall be based on all grades assigned and total units attempted.
+In computing the GPA of graduate students who have received a grade of C, D or F, only the most recently earned grade for each course and corresponding grade points will be used, up to a maximum of three courses for all courses repeated.
+After the three courses maximum is reached, the GPA shall be based on all grades assigned and total units attempted.

 Mid-Term Grade Standing